spree/spree/guides/content/integration/terminology.md

 ### Service Responses

-A Service Response refers to the HTTP Response sent by an Endpoint in answer to a Service Request.
-Service Responses that execute successfully (without encoutering an exception) will return a `200 OK` response.
-If the Endpoint encounters an exception while processing the Service Request it should return a `5XX SERVER ERROR` response code.
-These types of Service Response will be considerd [Failures](#failures).
+A Service Response refers to the `HTTP Response` sent by an Endpoint in answer to a Service Request.
+Service Responses that execute successfully (without encountering an exception) will return a `200 OK` response.
+If the Endpoint encounters an exception while processing the Service Request, it should return a `5XX SERVER ERROR` response code.
+These types of Service Response will be considered [Failures](#failures).

 Here's an example of a successful Service Response taken from the [Creating Endpoints Tutorial](creating_endpoints_tutorial):